echovre/metricService/README.md

 - maxCleanTime: the maximum time to clean a property in the list
 - minCleanTime: the minimum time to clean a property in the list
 - totalCleanTime: the total time taken to clean all properties in the list
+## As well as the following debugging metrics
 - idsCounted: total number of properties in the list for which data was gathered
 - entriesWithNoCleanTime: number of properties where no clean time data was given
 - entriesWithNoIds: number of properties where no id data was given(if this is non-zero something probably went very wrong with the data that was passed)